MaximilianFranz/hics/CONFIGURE.md

  - power_consumption: 	power consumption of the platform in milliwatts
  - flops:				measurement for computational power of a platform

- The flops and power only need to be in relative relation to each other in order for the placement algorithms to work correctly.
+The absolute values of flops and power consumption are not as important as their relativity to each other in order for the placement algorithms to work correctly.
+For example if your GPU classifies an image two times faster than your CPU but uses three times the power you could set
+ - GPU:
+   - flops = 2
+   - power_consumption = 3
+ - CPU:
+   - flops = 1
+   - power_consumption = 1

 ### Example for CPU, CL_CPU and GPU:
 ```json